Summer: (Sept-April) Frequent rain and thunderstorms; days and nights are very hot, but cooling off after rain spells.

 Today you are collected by your guide for a private transfer to Cape Town Airport.
 This transfer will take approximately 30 minutes depending on traffic.
 (B)

-Land price, per person, double occupancy: Price starts from US$900 per person per day.
+Land price, per person, double occupancy: From US$900 per person per day.
 Internal air: US$750 per person – Johannesburg-Victoria Falls & Maun-Cape Town.
-Please note that other dates can be arranged upon request.
-Call for pricing.
+Call for additional pricing.